Arjun-C-S/quarkjs/ROADMAP.md

 **Goal:** Validate the core architecture and prove the safety boundaries hold.

-A runtime that passes the five criterion tests below is architecturally correct.
+A runtime that passes all five criterion tests below is architecturally correct.
 One that doesn't has a hole somewhere, regardless of how much else works.

 ### Deliverables